Bits of Advice

 • Morning and afternoon are ideal times for work, not the evening

 • Take notes using your laptop/tablet.
-Keep all your notes in one application (like Evernote).
+Keep all your notes in one application (like Evernotearrow-up-right).

 • Stay organized between your phone and laptop by having the same apps used on both for maximum synchronization.